-For the years ended December 31, 2017 and 2016, travel expense was \$2.3 million and \$1.8 million, respectively.
-The increase is due to travel incurred on the acquisition services projects.
+For the years ended December 31, 2018 and 2017, travel expense was \$0.5 million and \$0.6 million, respectively.
+The decrease was due to decreased travel on acquisition services projects.

 Adjusted EBITDA

 Adjusted earnings before interest, taxes, depreciation and amortization (Adjusted EBITDA) is not a recognized performance measure under IFRS.
 The term EBITDA consists of net income (loss) and excludes interest (financing costs), taxes, and depreciation.
 Adjusted EBITDA also excludes share-based compensation, change in fair value of derivative instruments, restructuring costs and related non-recurring payments supporting the corporate restructuring, and gain or loss on foreign currency translation.
 Adjusted EBITDA is included as a supplemental disclosure because Management believes that such measurement provides a better assessment of the Company's operations on a continuing basis by eliminating certain non-cash charges and charges or gains that are nonrecurring.
 The most directly comparable measure to Adjusted EBITDA calculated in accordance with IFRS is net income (loss).
 The following is a reconciliation of the Company's net loss to Adjusted EBITDA.